neumino/neumino.github.io/movies.md

-### Operation Finale
+### Reprisal
-*Released on 2018-08-29, vote average 8.6*
+*Released on 2018-08-31, vote average 4.8*

-15 years after World War II, a team of secret agents are brought together to track down Adolf Eichmann, the infamous Nazi architect of the Holocaust.
+Jacob, a bank manager haunted by a violent heist that took the life of a coworker, teams up with his ex-cop neighbor, James, to bring down the assailant.
+While the two men work together to figure out the thief’s next move, Gabriel, the highly-trained criminal, is one step ahead.
+When Gabriel kidnaps Jacob’s wife and daughter, Jacob barrels down a path of bloodshed that initiates an explosive counterattack and brings all three men to the breaking point.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/07Y4_6PD0Z4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/r2Z5UYpEIAU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>